Crisis intervention, Counseling, Community Support Program, Prevention, Comprehensive Community Services Program.

 “The opposite of addiction is connection.” -Gabor Mate

-Comprehensive Community Services (CCS) Program
+Comprehensive Community Services (CCS) Program:

 Comprehensive Community Services (CCS) Program is a team-based, consumer-drive program for children and adults who are struggling with a mental illness and/or substance abuse disorder.
-The mission is to reduce the impact of mental health illness and/or substance abuse issues that may impact an individual, attain the best possible level of function, stability and independence for individuals, facilitate recovery, match client’s needs with appropriate services, and promote collaboration within systems using a team approach to accomplish the individuals goals.
+The mission is to reduce the impact of mental health illness and/or substance abuse issues that may impact an individual, attain the best possible level of function, stability and independence for individuals, facilitate recovery, match client’s needs with appropriate services, and promote collaboration within systems using a team approach to accomplish the individual’s goals.
 For more information contact Green Lake County Department of Health and Human Services at 920-294-4070.

-Intoxicated Driver (IDP) information
+Intoxicated Driver (IDP) information:

 Assessors provide services for Green Lake County residents required to comply with IDP assessment related to intoxicated driving offenses such as OWI or DUI.
-Fee is $275 and is $65 if required for amended plan or extension.
+The assessment fee is $275.00.
+The fee to amend or extend a drivers safety plan is $65.00.
+For more information contact Green Lake County Department of Health and Human Services at 920-294-4070.

-Primary Prevention Services
+Primary Prevention Services:

 Staff trained in Lifeskills and Prime for Life curriculums able to provide services for groups in school or community settings.
 These groups provide early intervention and prevention for various age groups around preventing substance misuse and promoting positive mental health in youth.